 “I’ve always believed in creating the work that you want to do.”
 Will urges businesses not to be out for the quick buck but to produce work that attracts top-quality clients.
-When he was first starting his video production company, Will created a list of the clients that he wanted to work with and then reached out to them with ideas on what he wanted to do for them.
+When he first started his video production company, Will created a list of the clients he wanted to work with and then reached out to them with ideas on what he wanted to do for them.
 His vision caught on with several of his targets, and his company began growing as a result.

 Compelling Stories Sell